Marriage License + Ceremony

 2) Do we have to go to the courthouse?+

-No. This category is designed to reduce courthouse dependency by issuing the license on-site and completing the ceremony and signatures in one streamlined visit.
+In many cases, no. This category is designed to issue the license on-site and complete the ceremony and signatures in one streamlined visit.

 3) Do both partners need valid ID?+